tjguk/winshell/docs/index.rst

 every last option.
 It's entirely likely that future incarnations of this module will be more ambitious.

+There's also a growing list of cookbook examples:

+* :doc:`cookbook`

 Where do I get it?
 ------------------